 You have made an investment in our product and we are confident you will enjoy many years of boating pleasure.
-Your new boat has been built to the standards set forth by the United States Coast Guard, National Marine Manufacturers Association and the American Boat and Yacht Council.
+Your new boat has been built to the standards set forth by the United States Coast Guard and the National Marine Manufacturers Association.
 We are proud to have you in our "Family!"